jpbarcenas/charge-my-ev-api/README.md

 4. Open Postman and import the collection of requests from the file `ChargeMyEV.postman_collection.json`
 5. Test the API

+##### Testing the API deployed in Azure
+1. Open Postman and import the collection of requests from the file `ChargeMyEV.postman_collection.azure.json`
+2. Test the API

 <p align="right">(<a href="#readme-top">back to top</a>)</p>